Temporal Score Rescaling for Temperature Sampling in Diffusion and Flow Models: Applications

 We demonstrate the broad applicability and effectiveness of \ours~by applying it to a diverse set of real-world applications, spanning image generation (\secref{subsec: image}), protein design (\secref{subsec: protein}), depth estimation (\secref{subsec: depth}), pose prediction (\secref{subsec: pose}), and robot manipulation (\secref{subsec: robo}).
 For image generation, we find that a smaller $k$ enhances details and improves performance, while for other tasks, a larger $k$ yields higher accuracy of model predictions.
+To ease the parameter selection process, we include a general guideline in \secref{subsec: para selection}.